igorrobin14/k_nearest_neighbors/README.md

 # What will be next ?
 - In the future, my goal would be to increase what can be done with this software, for example by increasing the number of available metrics (like adding cosine similarity)
-- The idea would be to implement what is available in the KNeighborsClassifier object in scikit-learn, so even to implement the Ball-Tree of KD-Tree search for the k nearest neighbors
+- The idea would be to implement what is available in the KNeighborsClassifier object in scikit-learn, so even to implement the Ball-Tree or KD-Tree search for the k nearest neighbors

 # Acknowledgements
 This software uses a single file C library for .jpg image decompression and resizing called stb_resize_image2 (.h) which was written by Jeff Roberts and Jorge L Rodriguez.
 I want to thank them for putting this library in the public domain and thus letting people use it.
 The library can be found here on Sean Barrett's GitHub: